 WiscVPN, which will work for users with a UW NetID.)

 C. Data Storage

 Data space in the HPC file system is not

 backed-up and should be treated as temporary by users.
 Only files

 necessary for actively-running jobs should be kept on the file system,

 and files should be removed from the cluster when jobs complete.
 A copy of any

 essential files should be kept in an alternate, non-CHTC storage location.

-(/home/username/), though we can increase data quotas upon email request to
+Increased quotas are available upon email request to

 CHTC Staff reserve the right to remove any significant amounts of data